IbcAlpha/IBC/userguide.md

 # **IBC USER GUIDE**

+IMPORTANT

->IMPORTANT NOTES REGARDING AUTo-RESTART IN TWS/GATEWAY 1018 and later versions.
+>NOTES REGARDING AUTO-RESTART IN TWS/GATEWAY 1018 and later versions.
 >
-> IBC now has the ability to allow TWS/Gateway to use the autorestart
+> Starting with version 3.15.0, IBC now has the ability to allow TWS/Gateway to
-> mechansism originally introduced in version 974/975.
+> use the autorestart mechanism originally introduced in version 974/975.
 >
 > This means that you can now set TWS/Gateway to run all week with a single
 > login at the start of the week, under the control of IBC.